MauriceBoendermaker/common_s3nse_hackathon_2026/BACKEND_PLAN.md

 > settlement leg stops working.
 That is the sentence for the slide — and it is a genuinely novel use, since
 > ENS is almost always confined to EVM payments.

+> ⚠️ **Dropping Mobula does not mean dropping real data.** Mobula was the mechanism for deleting
+> `DEMO_WITNESS`, and that constant is what fails the ENS bounty's *"functional with no hard-coded
+> demonstrations"* rule.
+Workstream B therefore survives with a different source: the witness is now read
+> **directly from Solana RPC**, keyless (§4B).
+That is arguably a better story for these two bounties —
+> "we read the chain ourselves" beats "we called a vendor API" — and it removes a third-party dependency
+> from the demo path.

 ---

 ## 1. What is already proven (executed, not researched)